-When an encounter is for treatment of a complication resulting from a surgical procedure performed for the treatment of the neoplasm, designate the complication as the principal/first-listed diagnosis.
+5) Complication from surgical procedure for treatment of a neoplasm designate the complication as the principal/first-listed diagnosis.
 See the guideline regarding the coding of a current malignancy versus personal history to determine if the code for the neoplasm should also be assigned.